ARTU 261 Renaissance to Modern Art

 ARTU 322 Artistic Imagery and Storytelling

 The right image has the rhetorical power to persuade and tell stories more effectively than words alone.
 The purpose of this course is to address image-making including inception, creation and interpretation.
 Students will gain a higher level of visual literacy as they analyze paintings, posters, monuments, photography and film.
 Additionally, students will produce their own image-based project useful in many areas including business, politics, arts and/or education.
-Online only.
+(Not offered in 2023-24.)
 3 credits.

 ARTU 329 Experimental Topics in Art